ForceConstants

 Config filename

-ASE format
+ASE format (for config file)

 2nd Order FCs